shopsys/shopsys/docs/storefront/graphql.md

 On Storefront we use and consume the backend GraphQL API.
 We don't use raw GraphQL, but we write our queries and mutations and then generate the hooks and types with a library (`graphql-code-generator`) .

 Under the hood of `graphql-code-generator` , the `urql` GraphQL client is used.
-We use also `urql` for other chores, such as for caching the GraphQL layer (see the [docs](./caching.md) for more info about our caching logic).
+We also use URQL for other chores, such as for caching the GraphQL layer (see the [docs](./caching.md) for more info about our caching logic).

 ## Structure